Nampally metro station

-The Nampally metro station is located on the Red Line of the Hyderabad Metro.
+The Nampally metro station is located on the Red Line of the Hyderabad Metro, in India.
 Nampally Metro station will be connected with Nampally railway station 200 mts away with a covered walkway and railing.

 History

 It was opened on 24 September 2018.

 Facilities

 Nampally metro station will be connected to Moazzam Jahi Market.
 A state of-the-art automated multi-level parking complex called ‘Novum’, spread over 15 floors and a total area of 2,000 sq metre is being built near Nampally Metro station.